MaddieM4/longjobs/README.md

       longjobs -c                     # Clear all watches
-      longjobs -o                     # Print with one-line output longjobs -a                     # Print raw accumulator output (under the hood stuff)
+      longjobs -o                     # Print with one-line output longjobs -a                     # Print raw accumulator output (under the hood stuff) longjobs -d 5                   # Run as daemon, refreshing every 5 seconds

+    Be sure to have a daemon running to produce the data.
+The other commands just read out the latest finished results.
+If nobody's cooking, there's nothing to eat.

 The normal output is pretty good for general shell usage.
 The one-line output is good for status bars.